 Read also: Knowing Your Capital Stack

 Endowment funds are generally established by universities, hospitals, charitable foundations, or other non-profit organisations to manage their money, which typically come from donations and are not needed immediately.
-The income generated from investment activities is typically required to be used to finance the beneficiaries’ activities, such as to provide scholarships or to fund charitable events.
+The income generated from investment activities is usually mandated to be used to finance the beneficiaries’ activities, such as to provide scholarships or fund charitable events.

 Pension funds have low risk appetites and typically invest only in well-diversified funds, low-risk government bonds, large-cap stocks, and stable real estate assets.
 Some well-known examples of pension funds include the Central Provident Fund (CPF) in Singapore, Government Pension Fund of Norway, and the California State Teachers Retirement System.Sign Up at RealVantage

-Institutional investors carry significant clout in the financial market and are able to exert large influence over the price dynamics of certain securities.
-They also own large portions of public listed companies - according to a study conducted by Harvard Business Review, institutional investors own around 80% of all stocks in the S&P 500 index, estimated to be around US$21.7 trillion.
-In addition, financial institutions such as Blackrock, Vanguard, and State Street are the three largest owners of most DOW 30 companies.
+Institutional investors have significant clout in the financial market and are able to exert a large influence over the price dynamics of certain securities.
+They also own large portions of publicly listed companies.
+According to a study conducted by Harvard Business Review, institutional investors own around 80% of all stocks in the S&P 500 index; this is estimated to be worth about USD21.7 trillion.
+In addition, financial institutions, such as Blackrock, Vanguard, and State Street are the three largest owners of most DOW 30 companies.

-Institutional investors are crucial to financial markets as they provide capital to businesses and also create liquidity for the financial securities they trade in the market.
-Institutional investors also help to enhance market efficiency by improving management accountability and price discovery.
+Institutional investors are crucial to financial markets as they provide capital to businesses and create liquidity for the financial securities they trade in the market.
+They also help to enhance market efficiency by improving management accountability and price discovery.

-In addition, institutional investors holding a large portion of shares have more power to hold management accountable for actions that undermine shareholders’ interests and welfare.
-With a large portion of shares and voting rights in the company, institutional investors are able to make constructive adjustments in the board’s composition when a company's performance diminishes.
+In addition, institutional investors that hold a large portion of shares have more power to hold the management of companies accountable for actions that undermine shareholders’ interests and welfare.
+With a large portion of shares and voting rights in the company, institutional investors are able to make constructive adjustments in the board’s composition when a company's performance falls by the wayside.

 In other words, institutional investors provide not only funds but also practical recommendations, networks, and support, which can be valuable to the companies that they invest in.